jsheperd/ajax_bus/README.md

                   message: 'detailed error message' };
 ```
 # The answer
 Each layer should work as a proxy layer.
-If the result from the sublayer should be proxied.
+The result from the sublayer should be proxied or replaced at case of error.
 The messages about the error should be defined on the enduser perspective.

  ```javascript